RemixVSL/iomemory-vsl4/README.md

 | UCS 5200 GB Fusion ioMemory3 PX Performance line for Rack M4 | UCSC-F-FIO-5200PS | 5.2TB | PX600 |

 ## Important notes!!!
-At this moment the driver has been tested with kernel 5.0 to 5.6.
+At this moment the driver has been tested over time with different kernel version.
 Tests are run on an LVM volume with an ext4 filesystem.
 Workload testing is done with VM's, Containers, FIO and normal desktop usage.

 ## Building